syndesisio/syndesis/designs/technical_extensions/tech_ext.md

 2. Users can update technical extension by clicking on the Update button.

 3. User can inline edit Name and Description.

+4. Table showing usage of the tech extension.
+Users see a list of integrations that are using this tech extension.

 ## Import New Technical Extension